Lake Congo

 Lake Congo (Laguna Congo), is a fresh water crater lake located in the northern highlands of Costa Rica.
-It is part of a complex of lakes comprising Lake Hule, Lake Congo and Lake Bosque Alegre.
-They are included in the Bosque Alegre Wildlife Refuge of the Costa Rica National Parks.
+It is part of a complex of lakes that also comprises Lake Hule and Lake Bosque Alegre.
+The three lakes are included in the Bosque Alegre Wildlife Refuge of the Costa Rica National Parks.

-It is part of a complex of lakes made of by Lake Hule, Lake Congo and Lake Bosque Alegre.
-The lakes are part of the Bosque Alegre Wildlife Refuge.

 Location

 It is located in Los Ángeles Sur, of Río Cuarto canton, of Alajuela province.

 Physical aspects

 Lake Congo is a maar lake located within a crater, sharing a geological depression with Lake Hule and Lake Congo.
 There is no secondary volcanic activity present.
 There is a low possibility of volcanic gas fumes.